gonzalo-munillag/Blog/Extant_Papers_Implementations/A_method_to_choose_epsilon/README.md

 ![Fig_2](Images/Fig_2.png)

-I applied binary searcg and found the optimal values of epsilon.
+I applied binary search and found the optimal values for epsilon.
 Have a look:
 ![Fig_2_zoom](Images/Fig_2_zoom.png)

-I went an extra step and also plotted the median and found the optimal values for epsilon. here is the result:
+I went a step further and also plotted the median and found the optimal values for epsilon. here is the result:

 ![fig_median](Images/fig_median.png)